Asking Relevant Questions of Nonprofits Helps Clients, as Donors Support Transparent Charities

 From the moment we started the Appalachian Chronicle, we have had one purpose – to demonstrate a preferential concern for the poor and vulnerable through writing and community engagement.
 We are a Social Enterprise entity, simply meaning we put public service ahead of profit.
 We are not a nonprofit, though we do not bring in any revenue.

 My experience is that the best way to see who the poor and vulnerable populations are in a community, and how they are being served, is to seek out the nonprofits helping them.
 I am outcome based.
-In the end I am seeking to discover if clients are being served efficiently according to the stated charitable purpose of the organization.
+I am seeking to discover if clients are being served efficiently according to the stated charitable purpose of the organization.

 Donor Outreach, Leadership Flexibility, Resource Management and Client Services

 In the end, what we want to be able to report is how a nonprofit does at donor outreach advocacy; executive leadership and flexibility; resource management; and, client services.
-I could have stopped there in the first article, but instead bombarded readers (and nonprofits) with more about two dozen questions and requests for public documents.

 How we care for each other reveals who we are as a community.
 A nonprofit has to take an approach that meets their clients where they are and that responds as uniquely as every person being helped.
 Often a Spirit of Reciprocity is cultivated, leading to ripples of kindness.